Spain travel restrictions: the new rules

 In fact, since the beginning of the global Covid-19 pandemic, the rules for traveling to Spain have evolved as a result of medical knowledge and various government decisions.
 We all hope that this new regulation is temporary, but it is essential that you take it into account when preparing for a stay in Barcelona, as in the rest of Spain.

 The classic documents for entering Spain

 - Travelers who are members of a Schengen country must present either a valid identity card (ID) or a valid passport at the border with Spain.

 - Travelers who are not members of a Schengen country must present a valid passport and a visa at the border with Spain.

 Traveler health control: QR Code, PCR test, Vaccine, Green Certificate, Covid pass..

 Since 23 November 2020, in addition to your identity cards or passports and visas, you must now present the following documents at the Spanish border post:

-1- For all foreigners arriving in Spain:
+1- For all foreigners arriving in Spain by air or sea: